nixworks/bob.db.iris/doc/example.rst

     matplotlib.use('pdf') #non-interactive avoids exception on display

-Training a :py:class:`bob.machine.LinearMachine` with LDA
+Training a :py:class:`bob.learn.linear.Machine` with LDA
 ---------------------------------------------------------

 Creating a :py:class:`bob.learn.linear.Machine` to perform Linear Discriminant Analysis on the Iris dataset involves using the :py:class:`bob.learn.linear.FisherLDATrainer`: